 - Press Control Shift Eject.

-- Tip: The Eject key is typically labeled ⏏.
+- Tip: The Eject key usually shows ⏏.

 - Note: If your Mac’s keyboard lacks an Eject key, you can use hot corners to turn off the display; see below.